OpenEarable/open-earable/README.md

 2. Replace the files `Adafruit_BMP280.cpp` and `Adafruit_BMP280.h` with the files found in the `resources/Adafruit_BMP280_Library` folder of this repository.

 ## Usage
+### Install OpenEarable
+Now that all dependencies are configured, the last step is to install this repository as a library as follows:

+1. In your Arduino IDE click on `Sketch -> Include Library -> Add .ZIP Library....`
+2. Navigate to the location where you saved the downloaded zip file.
+3. Select the zip file and click Open.

+Once done, the library should be available in the `Sketch -> Include Library` menu.

 ### Default Firmware
 The easiest way to use OpenEarable is with the provided App sketch.
 It can be found within Arduino under `File -> Examples-> OpenEarable -> App`.